-The pooled fund study scope focuses on mobility and reliability performance measures, data and issues.
-New emphasis areas include emerging data sources, freight movement, arterial street mobility issues, reliability performance measures, and addressing the agency challenges for FAST Act requirements.
-For over 30 years, TTI's urban mobility research efforts have developed and refined a comprehensive set of performance measures and the tools to measure and monitor mobility conditions in urban America.
+- Manager: James Graham, GIS and Applications Manager, Information Technology Division - Lead Agency: Federal Highway Administration over 30 years, TTI's urban mobility research efforts have developed and refined a comprehensive set of performance measures and the tools to measure and monitor mobility conditions in urban America.
 Since 1998, the study has been a pooled fund effort involving a combination of state departments of transportation (DOTs) (currently 15), FHWA and other sponsors from metropolitan planning organizations and Transport Canada.
 The analysis procedures and resulting performance measures have been used in multi modal performance measurement efforts by numerous state DOTs, metropolitan planning organizations (MPOs) and in other countries.